 -Benjamin Soskis, Maribel Morey, and Stanley N. Katz, co-founders and editors of HistPhil.

-Benjamin is a Research Associate at the Urban Institute’s Center on Nonprofits and Philanthropy.
-He is a frequent contributor to the Chronicle of Philanthropy; his writing on philanthropy and the nonprofit sector has also appeared in the Washington Post, The Atlantic online, the New Yorker.com, the Guardian, and the Foundation Review.
+Benjamin (@BenSoskis) is a Research Associate at the Urban Institute’s Center on Nonprofits and Philanthropy.
+He is a frequent contributor to the Chronicle of Philanthropy; his writing on philanthropy and the nonprofit sector has also appeared in the Washington Post, The Atlantic online, the New Yorker.com, the Guardian, the American Prospect, and the Foundation Review.
 He is the co-author of The Battle Hymn of the Republic: A Biography of the Song that Marches On (Oxford, 2013), and Both More and No More: The Historical Split between Charity and Philanthropy (Bradley Center for Philanthropy and Civic Renewal, 2014).
-He is also a consultant for the history of philanthropy program of the Open Philanthropy Project, jointly funded by Good Ventures and GiveWell, which has also supported Ben’s work on this blog.
+He is also a consultant for the history of philanthropy program of the Open Philanthropy Project, which from 2015-2016 funded his work on this blog.
 He lives in Washington DC with his wife and two daughters.

 Maribel is an Assistant Professor of History at Clemson University and an Andrew Carnegie Fellow during the 2016-18 academic years.
 A twentieth-century U.S. historian and historian of U.S. philanthropy, she is working on a two-part book project on elite philanthropy and the African American experience during the span of the twentieth century.
 In the first manuscript, she describes how and why white Americans in big philanthropy began to strip their identities as proponents of segregated education for black Americans and metamorphose into fellow travelers of the civil rights movement by the mid-twentieth century.
 For the second book, she is investigating exactly what these philanthropic managers and trustees meant by supporting the civil rights movement in the later half of the century.
 For more information on Maribel, please go to http://www.maribelmorey.com.